 to give Himself to us, with His salvation.

-The chasuble is worn by the leading liturgist at Communion services.
+The cope is worn by the leading liturgist at non-Communion services.

-The chasuble will not be worn on the pulpit, however,
+Therefore the cope will not be worn on the pulpit,

 where the Pastor will instead wear the stole